 Have a Seduction Meal at the Ready

-Selina Man, owner of Café Chocolate of Lititz, calls it “the seduction meal.”
+Selina Man, owner of Café Chocolate, calls it “the seduction meal.”
 Your signature dish.
-The one you make when you want to impress that special someone.
+The onechicken marsala you make when you want to impress that special someone.
 The one you serve the first time you meet your future in-laws.
 The one you bring out for the dinner party with your best friends.
 She says everyone should have one.

 Nothing could be further from the truth.